 The Create To Donate free scrub cap pattern works for people with short and long hair.
 I even tested it with a bulky ponytail clip and it still fit nicely and the ties to secure it still had plenty of length in the back.

 Kadiddlehopper Scrub Cap Pattern

-This scrub cap pattern from Kadiddlehopper is what I remember seeing in hospitals as a standard-issue scrub cap design.
+This scrub cap pattern is what I remember seeing in hospitals as a standard-issue scrub cap design.
 I have been making these for a little while now and the pattern is super simple to cut and sew.
-This is a reversible design too!
+This is a reversible design.

 Not only does she offer a paper pattern, but also an SVG file if you’d like to use your Cricut or Silhouette to cut your fabric instead.

-Feedback has been that it’s a good fit, but (as mentioned above) some people needed more space to tuck and cover their long hair completely.
+Feedback was that it’s a good fit, but some people wanted more space to tuck and cover their long hair completely.

 Doodabug Bouffant Surgical Cap Pattern